On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications: Infinite expansions

 Properties and applications in the theory of probability of such kernels were described in the series of papers of H.G.
 Lancaster \cite{Lancaster58}, \cite{Lancaster63(1)}, \cite{Lancaster63(2)}, \cite{Lancaster75}.

-If we do not deal with Lancaster kernels, then their importance in applications stems directly from the Mercer's theorem and the following it theory.
+If we do not deal with Lancaster kernels, then their importance in applications stems directly from Mercer's theorem and the theory following it.
 Anyway, summing kernels is an important and ambitious task.

-In the case of Lancaster kernels, it turns out that many cases the number sequence $\left\{ r_{n}\right\} $ has to be a moment sequence.
-It is the necessary condition in case of unbounded supports of the measures $\mu $ and $\nu .$
+In the case of Lancaster kernels, it turns out that in many cases the number sequence $\left\{ r_{n}\right\} $ has to be a moment sequence.
+It is the necessary condition in case of unbounded supports of the measures $\mu$ and $\nu$.